Academic Catalog

 ISANTH-110 Cultural Anthropology (4 Credits)

 Introduction to anthropological knowledge and understanding of human cultures and societies.
 Cross cultural comparison and review of tribal and industrialized societies.
-Application of anthropological concepts to provide understanding of other cultures and ones own culture.
+Application of anthropological concepts to provide understanding of other cultures and one's own culture.

 Offered: All, Every Year